In the 1990s, there were several ways for a computer user to go online.

 commerce The Internet was originally a non-profit network sponsored by research organizations.
 Commercial enterprises were strictly prohibited.
 When this regulation was lifted in 1991, the Internet became a money-making venture for both entrepreneurs and investors.
 Many Internet-based businesses were launched between 1995 and 2001, creating what was known as the dot-com bubble.
 The bubble burst in 2001 when many of these businesses failed.

 webcams In 1993, the first webcam was the Trojan Room Coffee Machine at the University of Cambridge.
-FogCam went online at San Francisco State University in 1994, and (as of 2011) remains the oldest webcam still in operation.
+FogCam went online at San Francisco State University in 1994, and (as of 2014) is currently the oldest webcam still in operation.

 Some personal websites were maintained in the form of online journals, with entries listed in reverse chronological order.
 The term weblog was first applied to these journals in 1997.
 The shortened term blog was first used in 1999.